tfukui95/tor-experiment/ToyExperiment.md

 exit relay is used for each connection, is to use a couple of Python utility scripts.

-Another method is an addition to tcpdump, which allows for a better and more organized window to analyze the packets that are being passed along the Tor network.
-This method requires Wireshark and winSCP.
-Wireshark is a software that can read in a file written by tcpdump, and displays the traffic very neatly to allow better observation of the data.
-WinSCP is a program for Windows users, that is going to be used to access the tcpdump files that are saved on the VMs, and to copy it to our local Desktop, so that we can open the file with Wireshark.
+Another method is an addition to Tcpdump, which allows for a better and more organized window to analyze the packets that are being passed along the Tor network.
+This method requires Wireshark and SCP (Secure Copy Protocol).
+Wireshark is a software that can read in a file written by Tcpdump, and displays the traffic very neatly to allow better observation of the data.
+SCP is a program for Windows users, that is going to be used to access the Tcpdump files that are saved on the VMs, and to copy it to our local Desktop, so that we can open the file with Wireshark.

 ### Using Python Utility Scripts